luna/luna-book/introduction.md

 # What is Luna?

 Luna is an open source, [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data flow modeling language.
-Its goal is to redefine the way people are able to gather, understand and manipulate data.
+Its goal is to revolutionize the way people are able to gather, understand and manipulate data.

-Luna targets domains where data processing is the primary focus, including data science, bioinformatics, graphic design, architecture, IOT development, machine learning or microservices integration.
-Each such domain requires a highly tailored data processing toolbox.
-Luna provides both a solid foundation for building such toolboxes as well as growing library of existing ones.
+Luna targets domains where data processing is the primary focus, including data science, machine learning, IOT, bioinformatics, computer graphics or architecture.
+Each domain requires a highly tailored data processing toolbox and Luna provides both a solid foundation for building such toolboxes as well as growing library of existing ones.
 At its core Luna delivers a powerful, visual data-flow editor and an extensive data visualization and manipulation framework.

-Let's start with a question.
-What does it mean that Luna is a "language"?
-Is it like English?
-Is it like a programming language?
-I would say neither.
-It's something with a much broader concept.
-In this chapter I will try to guide you trough Luna foundations and show you the full picture of what Luna was designed for.

 ![](/assets/screen1.png)